 The concepts of social foundation and ecological ceilings are not new to exploration and mining, although we see more visible efforts in these aspects in larger, well-funding mining operations.

-We can address social foundation by working with communities to provide work opportunities, education and training initiatives, promote diversity in the workforce.
+We can address social foundation by working with communities to provide work opportunities and training initiatives, promote diversity in the workforce.
 Through these simple efforts, we can achieve social equity and allow all groups to have a voice.

 Exploration does have an impact on the biosphere, but this can be managed so as to not push the limits of the land.
 Aeonian is working to measure our greenhouse gas emissions to reduce climate change and ocean acidification.
 We can also take steps to prevent chemical pollution and take steps to stop unnecessary land conversion.